noisebridge/PythonClass/16_keywords_and_control_flow.md

 Module level: ['import', 'from', 'exec']
 ```

-# THIS NEEDS TO BE DONE
-3. So now we know all the keywords, lets do some examples.
+3. So now we know all the keywords, lets make up some examples for the future.
+Here are some idefor our examples:

+    (lets use our alphabet list from the README.md example along with some list methods)

-    1. if/then/else
+    1. if/elif/else (pass)
-    2. for
+    2. for / (continue) / (break)
-    3.
+    3. while / (break) / (finally)
+    4. try / except (raise) / (finally)
+    5. with / as